A Symbolic Transformation Language and its Application to a Multiscale Method

 \subsection{Term, substitution, matching and rewriting}

 Term rewriting systems (in the classical sense) are defined by specifying a set of terms and a set of rewrite rules.
-Those rules are applied to \emph{reduce} terms.
-In general the process of reduction continues until no more rule can be applied, or forever in the case of non-terminating systems.
-The final term where no more rule can be applied is called a \emph{normal form}.
+Rewrite rules are applied to \emph{reduce} terms.
+In general the process of reduction continues until no more rules can be applied, or forever in the case of non-terminating systems.
+A term which cannot be reduced to another term is called a \emph{normal form}.
 If there is always a unique normal form then the system is said to be \emph{confluent}.